Do not lag behind in accomplishing good deeds

 Why today less eating and sleeping are not welcomed

 Eating less and sleeping less are very important tasks (in terms of sacrifice), which are found in the Spiritual Aspirant’s syllabus of training.
 This is not exactly any law imposed by Islam and nor it is the purpose or goal.
-Rather by undergoing such training it is Inshallah possible to control the nafs or vices of oneself, and gaining control over the nafs.
+Rather by undergoing such training, it is Inshallah possible to control the nafs or vices of oneself, and gaining control over the nafs.

 The former people were physically strong and their nafs also had more ability.
 So they had to undergo training of less eating and sleeping.
 People today, are very weak.
 Today eating less and sleeping less are not found effective.
-To gain the strength of soul, would it be wise to lose the physical strength?
+To gain the strength of the soul, would it be wise to lose the physical strength?